Cover Image: Audio Technica | Design: HomeStudioBasics

 - Manufacturer Part Number: AT4040.

-As stated above, the sound is very clean, clear, and uncolored.
 It is also very sensitive, picking up everything.
-This is pretty standard of all cardioid condensers, so adequate room treatment must be considered.
+This is pretty standard for all cardioid condensers, so adequate room treatment must be considered.

 There is no proximity effect here.
 Get as close to the mic as you want and the clarity still comes through crystal clear.